 - Amazon, whose Alexa Voice Search uses Bing as a search engine

-- Apple, whose Siri uses Bing as a search engine
+- Apple, whose Siri is now using Google, after a long time using Bing as a search engine

 - Google, whose Google Voice Search, of course, relies on its own algorithms